JAN CARPENTER TUCKER

 Most businesses require print communication (cards, brochures, fliers).
 Many businesses benefit from using digital media (websites, email, social).
 Some businesses make an impression via the environment (interiors, signage, displays).
 Jan has dedicated her professional life to staying abreast of current trends, tying together these aspects in meaningful ways, and carefully crafting strategies for effective imaging, messaging and content delivery.
 Depending on the needs of each project, Jan calls on service providers like herself to round out her team’s capabilities.

-Answering the call of her passions for reading and learning, Jan designs, edits and publishes books for authors through her company, Night Star Publishing.
+Answering the call of her passions for reading and learning, Jan designs, edits and publishes books for authors through her company, Night Star Publisher.
 She occasionally presents on marketing communications, design and art at various schools, businesses and community organizations.
 She is an avid spokesperson on multicultural diversity, presenting in schools, churches and the media.

 For 11 years, Jan’s company was the advertising agency of record for NDC Systems (gamma gauge manufacturer in Monrovia, CA).
 She and her team helped build that company’s brand recognition as they grew from $2 million to $30 million in sales with offices in Ireland, Italy and Germany and literature reproduced in as many languages.